saucelabs/sauce-docs/docs/basics/acct-team-mgmt/managing-user-info.md

 | Team Member  | <ul><li>Edit personal information such as name, password, and email address</li><li>View jobs that were run by other team members</li><li>View jobs that were run by members of other teams in the organization</li><li>Sauce Connect Proxy tunnels: <ul><li>Start tunnels for individual use or to be shared with other team members</li><li>Stop tunnels they have started</li></ul></li></ul>  |

 **NOTE:** In every organization, multiple organization admins and/or team admins can exist.
 However, users can only be part of one organization.

+## User Settings
+The User Settings screen gives users access to their username, password, and email address.
+Users can also regenerate an access key, as well as copy the driver string (for more information, see [Regenerating Access Keys](https://docs.saucelabs.com/basics/acct-team-mgmt/managing-user-info/index.html#regenerating-access-keys) and [Create a RemoteWebDriver Instance](https://docs.saucelabs.com/web-apps/automated-testing/selenium#step-1-create-a-remotewebdriver-instance)).

+### My Account

+### User Information

+### Email Address

+### Access Key

+### Driver Creation

+### Change Password

+### Email Settings